 Nathaniel glances back at the other leaders in the tent.
 "We're doing fine, no thanks to you.
 How about you head back to your fancy-ass house and let us get back to work?"

-"Your allowances never meant shit to me," growls Nathaniel, and Haymitch can discern the family resemblance despite their different lifestyles and the consequences of them.
-They both have trademark straight, sturdy noses - Nathaniel's now slightly crooked from a past fracture - low-slung brows, and black curls - Haymitch's more so.
+"Your allowances never meant shit to me," Nathaniel growls.
+Haymitch can discern the family resemblance despite their different lifestyles.
+They both have straight, sturdy noses - Nathaniel's now slightly crooked from a past fracture - low-slung brows, and black curls - Haymitch's more so.
 These traits Haymitch inherited from his mother, and Nathaniel from his father, who were cousins.
-They didn't share the same surname, and that's made one of their lives much easier.
+They don't share the Abernathy surname, and that's made one of their lives much easier.